In search of Ralph Morin

 The majority of moated sites served as prestigious aristocratic or seigneurial residences, with the moat acting as a status symbol rather than a means of military defence.
 Moated sites reached a peak of popularity between the mid 13th and 14th centuries.

-As the sheriff of Northamptonshire he would have had significant holdings there and it is recorded that he also owned land in Ravensden between 1195 and 1207 and this included Morinsbury Manor.
 The name Mowsbury is a corrupted name for Morinsbury, Morin and "Bury" being an old English word for castle or fortification.
 The name may have been retained as "Morsebury" a 16th century field name, which included the area of earthworks.

 The above information was derived from many different sources and as the actual history at this time appears somewhat vague we would welcome any assistance in correcting this brief history of the Morin’s connection with Mowsbury Hillfort.